 - Sweet Pickle Relish

 - Dijon Mustard

 - Fresh Dill

 If you like simple recipes.
 This cold salad is for you.
 Gluten-free tuna pasta salad is a very simple recipe!

-Begin by cooking the gluten-free pasta according to package instructions.
+Begin by cooking the pasta according to package instructions.
 I recommend cooking the pasta al dente.